 Send an agreed amount of staff to at least two Model School sites (Note: One visit must be made to a site outside of the school’s region.)

-Work with MAC to map out a schedule for professional development, set up Model School site visits, discuss progress and decide by January 2018 if the school will apply for WSI in the upcoming year
+Work with MAC to map out a schedule for professional development, set up Model School site visits, discuss progress and decide if the school will apply for WSI in the upcoming year